Nature Made vs Centrum men’s 50+: What science shows

 Hormones, testosterone, and key vitamins

 Zinc plays a structural role in testosterone production in the testes, and magnesium is involved in hormone signaling and muscle function.
 While a multivitamin will not replace testosterone therapy when it is truly needed, it can remove simple nutrient roadblocks.
-Meta-analyses suggest that symptomatic men with total testosterone below about 350 ng/dL (≈12 nmol/L), or free testosterone below 100 pg/mL (≈10 ng/dL), are the ones most likely to benefit from formal testosterone treatment rather than vitamins alone.
+According to Endocrine Society clinical practice guidelines, clinicians generally diagnose hypogonadism only when symptoms align with unequivocally and consistently low early-morning total testosterone confirmed on two separate days, with free testosterone considered in specific situations (such as abnormal SHBG or borderline results).8

 Bones, muscles, and staying on your feet

 Bone density is the amount of mineral content in your bones; it falls steadily in men after midlife.
-Low vitamin D, low calcium, and low magnesium all push that curve down faster and raise fracture risk.[3]
-Randomized trials show that older adults with low vitamin D who supplement with vitamin D and calcium reduce hip and non-vertebral fractures, particularly when baseline levels are low.[6]
+Low vitamin D, low calcium, and low magnesium all push that curve down faster and raise fracture risk.3 According to a 2016 Osteoporosis International meta-analysis from the National Osteoporosis Foundation, older adults with low vitamin D who supplement with vitamin D and calcium reduce hip and non-vertebral fractures, particularly when baseline levels are low.6

 Sarcopenia, the age-related loss of muscle mass and strength, is tightly linked to low physical activity, inadequate protein, and low micronutrient status.
 Men with higher dietary magnesium have better grip strength and walking speed, even after accounting for exercise.
 This is why many experts consider vitamin D, calcium, magnesium, and sometimes vitamin K core ingredients when picking the best multivitamin for men who want to stay strong and independent.